abhishek085/llm_api_load_test/Readme.md

-# Ollama Text Generation API
+# Local LLM API Load Testing for Production

-A FastAPI-based API for generating text using the `llama2` model via the `Ollama` integration.
+A FastAPI-based API for generating text using the `gemma2` model via the `Ollama` integration.
 This project includes load testing capabilities using Locust to ensure the API can handle high traffic efficiently.

 ## Table of Contents